tshepoe926-jpg/SQL-Fundamentals-Exercises/README.md

 # COFFEE SHOP SALES ANALYSIS IN EXCEL
 On this worksheet I was able to clean a raw data set.
 Created a pivot table indicating TOTAL REVENUE PER PRODUCT, QUANTITY OF ITEMS SOLD BY PRODUCT CATERGORY and a bar chart indicating products bringing in the most revenue in ascending order.

+# BL MIND MAP AND PLANNING
+In this folder it is where I did my mind mapping and planning steps to complete the project.